baniol/angular-auth-foundation/README.md

 # angular-auth-foundation

+run `npm install` and `bower install`

-Create a separate directory for storing server.
+In a separate directory create 2 files:

 `package.json` :